openforcefield/protein-ligand-benchmark/README.md

 ## Related Publication

-The [preprint](https://arxiv.org/pdf/2105.06222.pdf) on "Best practices for constructing, preparing, and evaluating protein-ligand binding affinity benchmarks" provides accompanying information to this benchmark dataset and how to use it for alchemical free energy calculations.
-For any suggestions of improvements please raise an issue in its [GitHub repository](https://github.com/openforcefield/FE-Benchmarks-Best-Practices).
+The [LiveCoMS article](https://livecomsjournal.org/index.php/livecoms/article/view/v4i1e1497) on "Best practices for constructing, preparing, and evaluating protein-ligand binding affinity benchmarks" provides accompanying information to this benchmark dataset and how to use it for alchemical free energy calculations.
+For any suggestions of improvements please raise an issue in its [GitHub repository protein-ligand-benchmark-livecoms](https://github.com/openforcefield/protein-ligand-benchmark-livecoms).

 ## Installation